 What nurses do isn’t easy – it takes dedication and commitment and is both physically and mentally challenging.
 Our nurses are passionate about what they do and they continue to raise the bar.
-For the nurses at Rochester Regional, clinical excellence is more than competence and skill; it’s about caring for our patients, each other and our profession.
+For our nurses, clinical excellence is more than competence and skill; it’s about caring for our patients, each other and our profession.

 In the Team Nursing Model of care delivery, the professional nurse utilizes critical thinking skills to lead the care team and delegate aspects of care delivery.
 Our nurses follow the organization’s Guiding Principles, the New York State Nurse Practice Act, the American Nurses Association Standards of Practice, and Code of Ethics as the foundation for our commitment to patient care and professional practice.
 Patient care and professional practice require clinical competence to achieve critical thinking, decision-making, and collaboration.
 Therefore, support is provided for evidence-based practice, on-going professional development, participation in discussion regarding patient care issues, decision-making forums and quality improvement.